Catana791/Fading-Revelations/README.md

  - 60+ new Blocks,
  - A few new units,
  - Some new ammo types,
- - Larger Core Blocks (with fitting drones)
+ - Larger Core Blocks (with fitting drones),
+ - A unit upgrading system that takes mod units and buffs their stats!

 ### All textured and coded with love.